raymond-1227/docusaurus-website/docs/hardware.md

 **Keyboard**: Magic Keyboard (It's obvious that many Windows keyboards have different keymap compared to Mac ones, so I'm surely sticking to it)

-**Mouse**: Magic Mouse 2 (Surely people hate this a lot, but it does has many useful gestures to use with, at least I think it does) / Phillips SPK7214 Silent Mouse
+**Mouse**: Magic Mouse 2 (Surely people hate this a lot, but it does has many useful gestures to use with, at least I think it does) / Logitech M110 Silent Corded Mouse

 **Headset**: AKG K702 Reference Studio Headphones / Roland RH-A30 Monitor Headphones